 Speaking of Spam, ForexSuggest.com is not lucky in terms of external references and backlinks too, because there are thousands of links with the same URL subpath, root domain, IP subnet, references with duplicate title, page layout, and design, references with the same Google Analytics or Google AdSense ID.
 80% of the external reference network occurs from these types of spammy or shady links, and there is no disavow file for now.
 In this context, Google is able to detect the spammy link networks but no algorithm can be successful with a 100% success rate, esp. there are millions of variables.
 Since there was not enough workforce to fix all these issues, I need to prioritize the workforce for the key points for international SEO based on the Search Engine Understanding.

 How to Prioritize the SEO Tasks for International SEO?

 To prioritize the SEO Tasks for international SEO, the most effective SEO Factors for international SEO should be understood from the point of view of search engines.
 Most of the time, since the multilingual websites are costly, larger, and hard to audit, managing the Technical SEO tasks will take more workforce.
 Creating a real organic search performance difference via fixing the technical SEO needs won’t be easy since it requires too much time.
 In terms of content, managing a content team for 41 different languages will be harder than usual.
 And, keeping the quality high won’t be easy either.
 Thus, an SEO should focus on the multilingual websites’ two different and effective advantages against the mono-lingual websites which are “broad appeal”, and “historical data”.

-What is Broad Appeal for International SEO?
+What is the Broad Appeal for International SEO?